By Charles Morgan for CoinWeek….

 ANA President Walter Ostromecki, Jr. with numismatist Jack Nyburg.
 Bonus points for you if you can name the coin pinned to Jack’s shirt.

 Coin World editor Steve Roach speaks with Oded Paz at the ANA Banquet.

 Charmy Harker is presented the People’s Choice Award by ANA President Walter Ostromecki, Jr. for her Exhibit at the World’s Fair of Money.
 This year’s field of exhibits was excellent.

 Chief Exhibit Judge Colonel Joe Boling (left) and ANA President Walter Ostromecki, Jr. (right) present Mack Martin with the Howland Wood Best of Show Award for his exhibit at the World’s Fair of Money.
 The colonel has a smudge of red lipstick on his cheek, which was planted their by the aforementioned Charmy Harker.

 Numismatic News editor David Harper takes notes at the ANA Banquet.
-Seated behind him is ICTA Executive Director Kathy McFadden.
+Seated behind him is Industry Council for Tangible Assets (ICTA) Executive Director Kathy McFadden.